-Acts of Bullying (including cyberbullying) and Retaliation are Prohibited.
+B. Acts of Bullying (including Cyberbullying) and Retaliation are Prohibited.

-The Hanover Public Schools prohibit bullying (including cyber bullying) and retaliation as defined above under both at school and the following circumstances:
+The Hanover Public Schools prohibit bullying (including cyber bullying) and retaliation as defined above both at school and under the following circumstances:

-- on school grounds or any property next to school grounds; - at the bus stop or on school buses or any other school vehicle; - at any school-sponsored, or school-related activities, functions or programs; - through use any school computers, internet connection or other school based technology; - at a location or during activities that are not school related, or by using a private computer or cell phone, if the bullying creates a hostile environment at school for the targeted student, infringes on the rights of the targeted student at school, or otherwise disrupts the orderly operation of the school.
+- on school grounds or any property next to school grounds; - at the bus stop or on school buses or any other school vehicle; - at any school-sponsored, or school-related activities, functions or programs (whether on or off school grounds); - through use any school computers, internet connection or other school based technology; - at a location or during activities that are not school-related, or by using a private computer or cell phone, if the bullying creates a hostile environment at school for the targeted student, infringes on the rights of the targeted student at school, or otherwise disrupts the orderly operation of the school.

-How to Report Bullying
+C. How to Report Bullying.

-Students who believe they are targets of bullying or retaliation, or who know about bullying conduct should report the conduct to the principal, assistant principal or designee.
-Students may also report the conduct to a teacher, guidance counselor, or other school staff member, who will in turn report the incident to the principal.
+Students who believe they are targets of bullying or retaliation, or who know about bullying conduct should report the conduct to the Principal, Associate Principal or designee.
+Students may also report the conduct to a teacher, guidance counselor, or other school staff member, who will in turn report the incident to the Principal.

-Addressing Concerns Regarding Bullying
+D. Addressing Concerns Regarding Bullying.

 The Principal or his/her designee will be responsible for taking steps to investigate and otherwise address reports of bullying and retaliation.
-Students who engage in bullying will be subject to discipline by the Principal or Assistant Principal, subject to any procedural requirements.
-In making disciplinary decisions, the Principal/Assistant Principal will consider both the need for accountability and the importance of teaching appropriate behavior.
+Students who engage in bullying will be subject to discipline by the Principal or Associate Principal, subject to any procedural requirements.
+In making disciplinary decisions, the Principal/Associate Principal will consider both the need for accountability and the importance of teaching appropriate behavior.
 The range of disciplinary action that may be taken includes, but is not limited to:

 - verbal warning;

 - written warning;

 - reprimand;

-- detention:
+- detention; or

-- short-term or long-term suspension; or
+- short-term or long-term suspension.

-- expulsion from school.